VANDA, ASCOCENTRUM, etc

 §Their root system is very adventurous therefore no medium need be used.

-§They will produce side shoots when mature
+§They will produce side shoots when mature and these can be cut off once they have their own aerial roots

 §Because they do not have pseudo bulbs they need constant moisture during the warmer months.